The town of Horseheads, New York was named for a mass burial of horses discovered here after the Sullivan-Clinton Campaign had ended.

 It begins, as so many of these things do, with a trip to a brewery.
-My brother and I were at Watkins Glen International one August for the NASCAR race when we decided to visit Horseheads Brewery.
+My brother and I were at Watkins Glen International one August for the NASCAR race.
+Afterward we decided to visit Horseheads Brewery.
 While there, we sampled their Sullivan’s Stout.
 The name was vaguely familiar, so I Googled it as we awaited refilling.

 General John Sullivan, of New Hampshire, commanded a large military campaign in 1779 against the Iroquois and their British Allies starting on the Pennsylvania frontier and pushing deep into what is now New York State.

-Heading back to the racetrack, I thought I saw the name “Sullivan” on a brass plate attached to a large pink granite stone.
+While heading back to the racetrack, I thought I saw the name “Sullivan” again.
+It was on a brass plate attached to a large pink granite stone.
 “Bring it about,” I called to my brother and we swung back around to look at the memorial.
 This was the first of many, and what follows is my hunt across Upstate New York for General John Sullivan.

 You can read any number of really well-written accounts of the American Revolution and the Sullivan-Clinton Campaign.
 These histories are written chronologically, like histories and biographies usually are, following people and events in a rough cause & effect way.
 This is a little different.
 I didn’t start in Pennsylvania and follow the Expedition’s trail up & back.
 My story starts with Horseheads and will continue much as I uncovered the history in my own travels.